shino/udphex2pcap/README.rst

 ==========

 #.
 I try this script only at little-endian environments.
-   There may be bugs on big-endiean environments or cross environments.
+   There may be bugs on big-endian environments or cross environments.

 #.
-UDP checksum is NOT calculated (jus ZEROs).
+UDP checksum is NOT calculated (just Zeros).
    If you use viewer software such as Wireshark,
    I recommend disabling checksum validation.